The Strategy of Craps

 But you can place money down on this second roll according to the same rules as the first roll; that is, it's the shooter's point roll, but for you, it's the Come Out.
 In a casino, you'd place your chips in the Come box, and in an online game, you'll do the equivalent.
 These are the same odds from the perspective of the bettor in that this also pays off at true odds with no house advantage.
 When you bet on the point bet, the odds are the same.
 The shooter will lose if they roll 7, but there is no penalty for rolling 2, 3, or 12.

-No House advantage in Craps?
+No House Advantage in Craps?

 Thus, you have two scenarios in which there is no house advantage in craps.
 For casino games, this is as good as it gets.
 As you might imagine, this 50-50 deal doesn't last long in craps, otherwise, casinos couldn't stay open.
-The remainder of the bets offered on the table each have some house advantage, from slight to severe.
+The remainder of the bets offered on the table each has some house advantage, from slight to severe.
 The house is making a gamble of its own: that you'll be a bit greedy (or, what amounts to the same, "feel lucky") at least sometimes, and that you'll wager on one of those high risk, high payoff bets.

 So you see that role of the number 7 passes after the Come Out.
 In the Come Out, you want to see it, because it means an automatic win for you (as does the 11).
 Odds are even for you and the house there, so that stands to be a good win.